ripwoozy/BadUSB-Scripts/Exfiltration/Exfill All Saved WiFi Passwords to Discord Webhook/ReadMe.md

 1. Connect the BadUSB device to the target machine.
 2. Run the script on the target machine.
-3. PC information will be sent to the specified Discord webhook.
+3. WiFi Passwords will be sent to the specified Discord webhook.

 ## Requirements